-An well-used CRM system is involved with interacting with the customer along their entire journey from Lead to Loyalty.
+A well-used CRM system is involved with interacting with the customer along their entire journey from lead to loyal customer.

 A well-used CRM system provides guidance on the next steps to perform whether it is a sales opportunity or a support case.

 Guest blog by Gareth Cartman, Clever Little Design follows with example images.